The Stable Symplectic category and a conjecture of Kontsevich: Introduction

 This document is organized as follows: In section \ref{hcat} we recall the construction of the stable symplectic homotopy category.
-Section \ref{KT} describes a computation of the rational Waldhausen K-theory of the ring spectrum $s\Omega$, with applications to the symplectomorphism group.
-In section \ref{GT} we describe the algebraic representations that we are interested in, and identify the Galois group of monoidal automorphisms of its rationalization.
-Section \ref{GT} also describes the construction of an integral model for this Galois group.
-Section 5 summarizes some properties of the Grothendieck-Teichm\"uller group and related constructions, and applies ideas from Koszul duality (over $\Q$).
-In particular, we define a Hopf-Galois analog of the Grothendieck-Teichm\"uller group in the category of spectra, and identify its abelianization, over $\Q$, with the group of symmetries identified in Section 4.
+In section \ref{Kontsevich} we study the group of monoidal automorphisms of the oriented stable symplectic homotopy category over the rational numbers which fix each object.
+We identify this group with a graded abelian quotient of the Grothendieck--Teichm\"muller group and reinterpret it as validation of a stable conjecture of Kontsevich on the action of the Grothendieck-Teich\"muller group on the moduli space of field theories.
+In this section we also identify the above quotient as the motivic group of monoidal automorphisms of the fiber functor described above.
+Section \ref{Kontsevich} also contains a description of an integral model for the group of monoidal automorphisms of the oriented stable symplectic homotopy category.
+The Appendix summarizes some properties of the Grothendieck-Teichm\"uller group and related constructions.
+In particular, we define a Hopf-Galois analog of the Grothendieck-Teichm\"uller group in the category of spectra, and identify its abelianization with the group of symmetries identified in Section \ref{Kontsevich}.

 Before we begin, we would like to thank M. Abouzaid, V. Angelveit, A. Baker, Y. Eliashberg, D. Gepner, M. Hazewinkel, J. Lind, B. Richter and H. L. Tanaka for helpful conversations related to this project.